-All members of staff have been provided with a copy of Part one of KCSIE, 2023 which provides an overview of safeguarding duties and responsibilities.
+• All members of staff have been provided with a copy of Part one of KCSIE, 2024 which provides an overview of safeguarding duties and responsibilities.
 All members of staff who work directly with children should at least read Part 1 and Annex B and must sign to confirm that they have read it and understood it.
-A KCSIE 2023 safeguarding Quiz may be used to test their knowledge following the annual INSET training.
-This list is kept in the safeguarding training file in the Headteacher's office.
+A KCSIE 2024 safeguarding Quiz may be used to test their knowledge and understanding following the annual INSET training.